okitashu/discord-v13-invite-bot/README.md

-# 📝 Bilgilendirme
+# 📝 Information

-- Bot Slash Command İle Çalışır.
+- Bot, works with Slash Command.
-- Veritabanı Olarak Mongoose Kullanılmıştır.
+- Mongoose is used as database.
-- Bot'un Discord.js Sürümü V13'dür.
+- The Bot's Discord.js Version is V13.
-- Proje 30 Stara Ulaşdığında Kaynak kodları paylaşılacaktır.
+- Source Codes will be shared when the project reaches 30 Stars.

-# 📷 Görseller
+# 📷 Images

-YAKINDA EKLENİCEK
+SOON...